Charles C. P. Holden: Aftermath of the Great Chicago Fire and 1871 mayoral candidacy

+Holden was council president when the Great Chicago Fire occurred.
+He helped lead the city's reconstruction from the fire, and also was involved in an investigation to determine at what hours the fire had reached different parts of the city.
 In the 1871 Chicago mayoral election, Holden was the nominee of both the Republican and Democratic parties for mayor.
 He lost in a landslide to Joseph Medill, however.
 The election was held only a month after the Great Chicago Fire.